This post may contain affiliate links. Please read our disclosure policy.

 How to Make Chicken Vesuvio

-2. Prep the chicken.
-Pat the chicken pieces dry with a paper towel and season both sides with salt and pepper.
+1. Prep the chicken.
+Preheat the oven to 425°F. Pat the chicken thighs very dry with paper towels, then season both sides with salt and pepper.
+Dry chicken browns better and helps the skin crisp in the skillet.

-8. Deglaze with wine.
-Add the wine to the skillet and scrape up the brown bits (the fond) from the bottom of the pan.
+4. Build the sauce.
+Pour in the wine and use a wooden spoon to scrape up the browned bits from the bottom of the pan.
 Stir in the chicken stock and Italian seasoning.

 Pan sauce with peas is being drizzled on top of a plated chicken thigh next to a side salad.